 The Emergency Medicine Residency Program at UC San Diego Medical Center began in 1990 with four residents.
-We now recruit for ten residents per year for total of 40 residents across the 4-year program.
+We now recruit for 11 residents per year for a total of 44 residents at our 4-year program.

-The residency is directed towards producing future academicians in Emergency Medicine and, as such, places a heavy emphasis on academic pursuits.
-All trainees must complete and write up an independent research project, prepare a select numbers of abstracts from the literature, and may participate as a junior editor of the Journal of Emergency Medicine, which is based at UC San Diego.
+The residency is directed towards producing future leaders in Emergency Medicine and, as such, places emphasis on academic and leadership pursuits.
+The program offers a breadth of experience in education, research, administration, advocacy, and Emergency Medicine subspecialties.
+Our goal is to provide a wealth of opportunities to the resident who is hungry for exposure to many different aspects of Emergency Medicine while in training.
+In addition, for those residents seeking to focus in more detail on a certain aspect of Emergency Medicine, longitudinal concentrations are available in nearly every subspecialty.
+All trainees must complete and write up an independent research project, and may participate as a junior editor of the Journal of Emergency Medicine, which is based at UC San Diego.
 Approximately one-third of our graduates enter full-time academic positions, one-third enter groups associated with residency training programs with access to academic pursuits, and one-third join community hospital-based private groups.

 Residency Program Leadership

 Dr. Frannie Rudolf, Assistant Program Director

 Melissa Pham, Residency Program Coordinator